 - Go back to your first “most important things” list and write what you do each day to prove its importance.

-When what we say and what we do don’t match up we are living the definition of a hypocrite, showing evidence that our heart or loyalties might be failing us.
+When what we say and what we do don’t match up we are living the definition of a hypocrite, showing evidence that our hearts or loyalties might be failing us.
 For example, if we profess to be a follower of Jesus Christ, but the way that we act during the week reflects something different we should probably question where our real loyalty lies.

 It was some time ago when I was participating in a discussion at church about obedience when someone defined their obedience to God as loyalty.
 At first, the idea seemed a little foreign.
 Obedience is doing what you are supposed to do when you are supposed to do it.
 It’s compliance and submission, but is it really being loyal?
 And does it have anything to do with God?